 Service Interval Units

-This page explains Service Interval Units — the measurement basis for service schedules — and describes the difference between time-based and consumption-based units.
+This page explains Service Interval Units - the lookup list of measurement units used by service schedules - and describes the difference between time-based and consumption-based units.

 What Are Service Interval Units?

 Every Service Plan specifies a frequency using a Service Interval Unit.
-The unit determines whether the service schedule is based on calendar time or on actual asset usage.
+Each unit record has a Basis of either Time or Consumption, which determines whether the service schedule is based on calendar time or on actual asset usage (tracked by a clock reading).

 Unit Types